frederic-perez/AmE-dictionary/data/dictionary.md

 __cottage__ _n_ :two::astonished::hammer:
 __cotton candy__ _n_ :two::hammer:
 __cotton dry__
+__cotton gin__ _n_ A machine that separates the seeds, seed hulls, and other small objects from the fibers of cotton.
 __cotton swabs__
 __couch potato__
 __couch__ _v_ _He couched the eyes of a dead cat._